bacardibryant/Xos.Mvc.Framework/README.md

 The Xos.Mvc.Framework project aims to speed up development by providing useful base classes, extensions, filters, and scripts for ASP.NET MVC applications.
 While the features are not exhaustive (in some cases only the plumbing for a feature exists, it hasn't been implemented), these components may serve as templates for implementation in an application.
 </p>
 <p>
 When installed, the host project maintains its original structure and Xos.Mvc project simply adds a folder named Framework with all necessary sub-directories, classes and other assets.
 This keeps the tools in one place and allow for clean updates without polluting the project with magic directories and mystery files.
-Another benefit is that a simple directory delete operation removes the framework from the application (or if installed via the Package Manager Console then <code>uninstall-package xos.mvc.framework</code>.
+Another benefit is that a simple directory delete operation removes the framework from the application (or if installed via the Package Manager Console,<br /> then <code>uninstall-package xos.mvc.framework</code>.
 </p>
 <p>
 The framework directory contains some sub-directories which are empty.
 These sub-directories act as stubs for the most logical types of extensions to come.
 Whether implemented in your own project or by the authors of this project, the sub-directories serve as a structural roadmap for the project.